bacalhau-project/bacalhau/docs/create_release.md

 This happens when the ops cluster versions are _behind_ the CLI versions.
 Update the ops clusters to the most recent version.

-### Error: publicapi: received non-200 status: 400 client's signature is invalid

-This happens when the ops cluster versions are _behind_ the CLI versions.
-Update the ops clusters to the most recent version.

 ### Split Brain

 When making changes that only affect "node 0" in the network, you will effectively create a new Bacalhau network, and old nodes (1+) will still belong to the old network.